 Marketing for restaurants takes not just getting people into your restaurant but it’s the whole experience that matters.

-If a customer has a bad experience, they will go to your Yelp page or Google listing, leave a review, and let the (online) world know their experience at your restaurant.
+If a customer has a bad experience, they’ll go to your Yelp page or Google listing, leave a review, and let the (online) world know about their bad experience at your restaurant.

-It is important to make sure that your restaurant is monitoring these review sites along with any 3rd party website that lists your restaurant information as well as online reviews.
+It is important to make sure that your restaurant is monitoring these online review sites along with any 3rd party website that lists your restaurant information as well as your Google and Facebook reviews.

 Ways to Boost Local Visibility